RossJayJones/rossjayjones.github.io/_posts/2018-09-29-injecting-services-into-validation-attributes-aspnetcore.md

 To hook this up to the Mvc framework we can create an extension method to be called by the Startup.cs class.

 {% highlight C# %}
-public static void UseRiskDataModelBindingProvider(this MvcOptions opts) {
+public static void UseCustomValidationModelBindingProvider(this MvcOptions opts) {
   var underlyingModelBinder = opts.ModelBinderProviders.FirstOrDefault(x => x.GetType() == typeof(BodyModelBinderProvider));